egmontmika/egmontmika.com/content/blog/overcoming-bitterness.md

 image = "overcoming bitterness.jpg"
 draft = "true"
 +++
-zzzz
-How can I obtain inner peace?

-I mean the kind of peace that endures everything.
-That is stronger than any negative experience you can think of.
-No matter what the circumstances.
-No matter what others did to you.
-No matter the lies, the hurt, and the deception.

-No matter the damage.

-The door to inner peace is forgiveness.
+Bitterness is a killer.

 Holding onto things hurts you more than anything else.
 Leaves you with a far greater damage than anything people can do to you.
-Bitterness breaks you down continuously, kills you slowly.
+Bitterness steals your peace and breaks you down continuously.
+It kills you emotionally and spiritually.

-So what can you do in order to get peace?
-Here are a few steps:
+So what can you do in order to overcome?
+Here are a three steps:

 **Step 1**